DataDog/dd-trace-dotnet/docs/Datadog.Trace/README.md

 > If you are using automatic instrumentation and would like to interact with APM only through C# attributes, see the [Datadog.Trace.Annotations](https://www.nuget.org/packages/Datadog.Trace.Annotations/) NuGet package.

+Please note that Datadog does not support tracing (manual or automatic) in partial-trust environments.

 ## Getting Started

 1. Configure the Datadog agent for APM [as described in our documentation](https://docs.datadoghq.com/tracing/setup_overview/setup/dotnet-core#configure-the-datadog-agent-for-apm).